Ray-Tracing-Systems/HydraCore/README.md

 However if you find that for some reason you can't use one of these components, please let us know!
 Most of these components can be replaced.

+# Acknowlegments
+This project is supported by RFBR 16-31-60048 "mol_a_dk".